Discover the indigenous culture and natural beauty in the mountains.

 Covering an area of about 115 square miles, Utuado’s name comes from the Taíno word otoao, which means "between mountains."
 This stretch of land, planted among dense vegetation, is the most mountainous area of Puerto Rico.
-Here, visitors will find rich indigenous history alongside numerous opportunities for outdoor activities.
+Here, visitors will find a rich indigenous history alongside numerous opportunities for outdoor activities.

 Things to Do in Utuado

-Utuado is home to the important Caguana Indigenous Ceremonial Park, one of the island's most precious Taíno legacies stretching back more than 800 years.
+Utuado is home to the important Caguana Indigenous Ceremonial Park, one of the Island's most precious Taíno legacies stretching back more than 800 years.
 The park has 10 ceremonial plazas, numerous well-preserved petroglyphs, a small museum that exhibits Taíno artifacts, and a botanical garden.

 Nestled in the Central Mountain Range, there are caves, rivers, and streams that offer a variety of activities.

 This town of about 35,000 inhabitants, also known as the Ciudad del Viví (a reference to one of the local rivers), is home to the Río Abajo State Forest, with elevations that reach up to 1,391 feet above sea level.
 This ecosystem is a popular destination for those who enjoy hiking, bird-watching, exploring caves, and camping.

 Meanwhile, the Tanamá River National Park is another popular attraction in Utuado, where you can enjoy hiking, rappelling, cave tubing on the river, waterfall jumping, ziplining, canyoneering, and kayaking.
 In the forest, tour operators offer challenging options for experienced adventurers, as well as easier options for first-timers and families with young children.